johnny-la/glow-soccer/README.md

 Plug in an Xbox controller and control the blue player using the **left analog stick** to *move* and the **A button** to *spin*.

 ### Powered by C++
-Glow Soccer utilizes C++ for most of its gameplay programming, avoiding Blueprints to learn C++ whilst creating the game.
+Glow Soccer utilizes C++ for most of its gameplay programming, allowing me to learn C++ whilst creating the game.